5 things to know about Tyrese Haliburton

 Here are five things to know about Indiana Pacers guard Tyrese Haliburton.

-5 things to know about Tyrese Haliburton originally appeared on NBC Sports Philadelphia
+5 things to know about Tyrese Haliburton originally appeared on NBC Sports Bay Area

 Here are five things to know about Indiana Pacers guard Tyrese Haliburton.

-5 things to know about Tyrese Haliburton originally appeared on NBC Sports Philadelphia
+5 things to know about Tyrese Haliburton originally appeared on NBC Sports Bay Area

 The Pacers will take on either the Lakers in the championship game on Saturday.